companieshouse/chs-dev/README.md

 ## `chs-dev state export NAME`

-Export current state of chs-dev into a saved file
+Export the current state of chs-dev as a named file into the 'exported_state_cache' directory.
+This is useful when you need to share your setup with others or for backup purposes.
+The exported file will contain the current state of chs-dev, including the Docker Compose configuration and the state snapshot.

 ```
 USAGE
   $ chs-dev state export NAME

 ARGUMENTS
-  NAME  Name of the exported file
+  NAME  Specify the export file name using letters, numbers, and optional underscores.

 DESCRIPTION
-  Export current state of chs-dev into a saved file
+  Export the current state of chs-dev as a named file into the 'exported_state_cache' directory.
+This is useful when you
+  need to share your setup with others or for backup purposes.
+The exported file will contain the current state of
+  chs-dev, including the Docker Compose configuration and the state snapshot.
 ```

 ## `chs-dev state restore [NAME]`